NQCD/NQCDynamics.jl/docs/src/initialconditions/samplingmethods/ebk.md

 can undergo significant changes when the molecule impacts the surface.

-Einstein-Brillouinn-Keller (EBK) quantisation allows for a semiclassical investigation into this phenomena by providing a link between the quantum numbers and classical positions and velocities.
+Einstein-Brillouinn-Keller (EBK) quantisation allows for a semiclassical investigation into these phenomena by providing a link between the quantum numbers and classical positions and velocities.
 The quantisation procedure allows the user to generate a classical distribution with a given set of quantum numbers, then perform semiclassical dynamics